indra-labs/indra/docs/formats.md

 ### Magic Bytes

-These are a string of plain ASCII characters (latin) of 8 bits per character, and 4 bytes long to ensure that random byte sequences are unlikely to occur in the positions that the Magic should appear.
+These are a string of plain ASCII characters (Latin) of 8 bits per character, and 4 bytes long to ensure that random byte sequences are unlikely to occur in the positions that the Magic should appear.
 Primarily used to indicate the beginning of a message, at the front of packets and directly after previous